 In addition, the Company determined that the SPA Warrant was (i) freestanding from the 2023 Convertible Note and (ii) classified as a derivative liability.
-Accordingly, upon issuance the SPA Warrant was measured at fair value with an offset to cash proceeds from the 2023 Convertible Note, with the remainder of \$626,600 recorded to other income/(expense) on the condensed consolidated statements of operations.
-The Company reassess the classification of the SPA Warrant at each reporting period and records any changes to fair value as necessary.
+Accordingly, upon issuance the SPA Warrant was measured at fair value with an offset to cash proceeds from the 2023 Convertible Note, with the remainder of \$0.6 million recorded to other income (expense) on the condensed consolidated statements of operations.
+The Company reassesses the classification of the SPA Warrant at each reporting period and records any changes to fair value to other income (expense) on the condensed consolidated statement of operations.
 To date, there have been no changes to the classification of the SPA Warrant.

 In addition to the liabilities recorded for the 2023 Convertible Note and the SPA Warrant, the Company also recorded a liability for the Ayrton Note Purchase Option, which gives the Investor, at its option through 2025, the right to purchase from the Company additional Notes (up to the sum of the aggregate principal amount) at one or more Additional Closings.
-The initial recognition of this liability was measured at fair value utilizing the Black-Scholes Merton model and the fair value of \$461,000 was recorded to other income/(expense) on the condensed consolidated statements of operations.
-The liability is recorded within current liabilities on the Company's condensed consolidated balance sheet as of September 30, 2023.
-The liability is remeasured at each reporting period and the Company records any changes to fair value as necessary.
+The initial recognition of this liability was measured at fair value utilizing the Black-Scholes Merton model and the fair value of \$0.3 million was recorded to other income (expense) on the condensed consolidated statements of operations for the fiscal quarter ended June 30, 2023.
+The liability was recorded within current liabilities on the Company's condensed consolidated balance sheet as of June 30, 2023.
+The liability is remeasured at each reporting period and the Company records any changes to other income (expense) on the consolidated statement of operations.
+As of December 31, 2023, it was determined that the fair value of the Ayrton Note Purchase Option was zero.

-The Company issued 24,477 shares of its common stock to the Investor during the third quarter of 2023 as interest payments.
-A total of \$109,816 was recorded to other income/(expense) for the shares issued based on the grant date fair values.
+The Company issued 39,650 shares of its common stock to the Investor during the fiscal year ended December 31, 2023 as interest payments.
+A total of \$0.2 million was recorded to other income (expense) for the shares issued based on the grant date fair values.